 So we’re going to walk you through the difference between the free web host WordPress.com and your very own self-hosted WordPress.org website.

 Do you already know the difference between free and self-hosted?
 And you’re ready to start your own profitable, self-hosted blog?
-Then click here for our step-by-step guide to getting started.
-Or, click here and use our link to sign up with Siteground.

 What’s the difference between WordPress.com and WordPress.org?

 WordPress.com is a free hosting service that is perfect for personal blogs (aka blogging about your day-to-day life or feelings), but not ultimately not good for blog monetization.
 WordPress.com is a free host.

 You don’t have to pay for the free plan, but you are limited in the customization for your blog, as well as the type of content you can produce.